openstack/ironic/doc/source/admin/bios.rst

 Prerequisites
 =============

-Bare metal servers shall be configured by the administrator to be managed via ironic hardware type that supports BIOS configuration.
+Bare metal servers must be configured by the administrator to be managed via ironic hardware type that supports BIOS configuration.

 Enabling hardware types